utsavchab/OS_Project/README.md

 ![Diagram](https://github.com/utsavchab/OS_Project/blob/main/GFG-21.png)

-## Use Cases
+## Future implementation
 To allocate any size of memory.
 It helps in reducing excess memory allocation and gives flexibility in Storage Management.

 ## Motivation for the completion of the project
-We wanted to know the backend of the pre-defined allocater and deallocaters like 'new', 'malloc','calloc','del' etc. So we made this projct without use of these keywords from scratch with the help of Operating Systems concepts.
+We wanted to know the working of the pre-defined allocater and deallocaters like 'new', 'malloc','calloc','del' etc. So we made this projct without use of these keywords from scratch with the help of Operating Systems concepts.

+## Difficulties faced
+It was difficult to understand the concepts regarding allocation and deallocation.
+We find many new things which were hard to grasp.
+Also it was hard to code from scratch and make use of only basic libraries.
+All over the experience was very great and we learnt many new concepts.

 ## Contributers
 [Utsav Chabhadiya](https://github.com/utsavchab)